louwerse/tomlouwerse-new-site/content/en/event/2024-04-16-tweede-kamer/index.md

 event_url = ""

 # Abstract.
 What's your talk about?
-abstract = "During the internal 'Data month' of the House of Representatives, we presented how political scientists use open data for their research."
+abstract = "During the internal 'Data month' of the House of Representatives, we presented how political scientists use parliamentary open data for their research."

 # Summary.
 An optional shortened abstract.
 # summary = ""